Hawaii Elopement Packages

 If you decide to have your wedding ceremony at one of the locations we mentioned above, then you should check to see if that location requires a permit to get married.
 Most locations in Hawaii do require a permit (average $100).

-Beach elopements and weddings in Hawaii that take place on a shoreline, which is not occupied by a state or federal park, must have a state permit (Hawaii beach permit).
+Beach elopements and weddings in Hawaii that take place on a shoreline, that is not occupied by a state or federal park, must have a state permit (Hawaii beach permit).
 You can obtain this permit on your own, but we suggest going through a Hawaii wedding planner/vendor instead.
 It’s also important to note that if the couple is going in the water at all, the Wiki Beach Permits will not suffice.
-Their photographer would need Standard Film Permit with a water safety officer to supervise activities.
+Their photographer would need a Standard Film Permit with a water safety officer to supervise activities.

 Please note that photographers need permits for every location they go to in Hawaii.
 Photographers can obtain this permit through the Hawaii Film Office and/or County Film Offices.
 If a wedding is taking place off the beach (ex. a State Park), then in addition to commercial film permits, a Special Use Permit is also needed for the wedding ceremony.